Latest List of Famous Failed Australian Startups and Businesses 2022

 Near the end of the business, Dave Desi spoke with a few other store owners about the situation of his startup and someone said something that struck him as quite prolific – “when people start a business, we all think that the “thing” that will set us apart is “us”.
 We all say, “Well, I will treat my customers well and always have time for them”.

-The problem with this mentality and thought process is that we aren’t selling ourselves.
+The problem with this mentality and thought process are that we aren’t selling ourselves.
 Your customers don’t know you are a nice guy until they have already become a customer.
 So, find the “thing” that makes your location unique.

 We started with a very low capital ($75,000AUD).
 This meant that our start was slow and we really had to prove ourselves in the early portion of the Cave’s existence.